squarebe/CV/README.md

 Experience
 ----------

-I got 14 years of experience in logistics/warehousing on multiple levels, various environments, lots of employers.
+I got 14 years of experience in logistics/warehousing on multiple levels, various environments, lots of employers, pluss a few years in a bakery while i adapting to this new country.

 Nokia Display Products Hungary (1996-1997)